You know what the scariest thing is? To not know your place in this world. To not know why you're here... That's... That's just an awful feeling.

 Willis is dependably impassive, which suits the part, although this is unfortunately part of his minimalist phase as a “serious” actor.
 Jackson reins it in a bit, and thus is reasonably effective.
 Robin Wright Penn does much with a limited role (the convenience whereby Elijah ends up receiving physiotherapy from Audrey is another point where the conflagration of coincidences demands viewer suspicion).

 I can’t help but like the film, and the director’ style generally; even with his last couple of movies I’ve found some merit on that score.
-It’s unfortunate that he chose to flash up a “What happened next” text in lieu of proposed sequels; it’s pretty clear what’s going to happen and spelling out is a little trite.
-Then, I guess so is his oeuvre since it assumes that the viewer will be more than content with the surface details and look no further.
+It’s unfortunate that he chose to flash up a “What happened next” text in lieu of proposed sequels; it’s pretty clear what’s going to happen, and spelling out is a little trite.
+Then, I guess so is his oeuvre, since it assumes the viewer will be more than content with the surface details and look no further.